Change to FLSA - Staff FAQs

 Flat Dollar deduction: If you set up your contributions as a fixed flat dollar amount, the flat dollar amount will be split in half, and one-half will be withheld per biweekly payday.
 For example, if your current 403(b) contribution is $100.00 per month, it will be divided into a $50.00 contribution each biweekly payday.
 For months with three paychecks, one paycheck will have no fixed flat dollar deductions taken.

 If you have an additional tax amount deducted from your paycheck, that monthly amount will be split in half, and one-half will be withheld from each biweekly check.
-If you would like to adjust your additional withholding amount, please go to the At Your Service website and review and/or update your W-4/DE-4 Form.
+If you would like to adjust your additional withholding amount, please go to the UCPath website and review and/or update your W-4/DE-4 Form.
 For other tax questions, please consult IRS and State Franchise Tax Board websites or contact a tax professional for help.
-For other tax questions, please consult IRS ( https://www.irs.gov/) and State Franchise Tax Board (for California: https://www.ftb.ca.gov/) websites or contact a tax professional for help.
+For other tax questions, please consult IRS (https://www.irs.gov/) and State Franchise Tax Board (for California: https://www.ftb.ca.gov/) websites or contact a tax professional for help.

-If you have automatic bill pay set up for any regular expenses, such as mortgage payments, student loan payments or car payments, we encourage you to work directly with your financial institution(s) to change payment dates as needed.
-As a biweekly employee, your pay dates will vary since you will be paid every other Wednesday.
+If you have automatic bill pay set up for any regular expenses, such as mortgage payments, student loan payments, or car payments, we encourage you to work directly with your financial institution(s) to change payment dates as needed.
+As a biweekly employee, your pay dates vary since you are paid every other Wednesday (unless a University holiday falls on a Wednesday).

 If the garnishment deduction is calculated as a percentage of your earnings, a deduction will occur each pay period, up to the maximum deduction allowed based on federal and state regulations.
 For example, if your garnishment deduction is 25 percent of your pay, that amount will be deducted each payday.